THE THREADWhere: Megaron, Athens Concert HallWhen: 3 to 8 Dec 2019Why Go: For a night of music and dance

-SWAN LAKE by the Greek National OperaWhere: Stavros Niarchos Foundation Cultural Center (SNFCC)When: 20, 22, 27, 28, 29 Dec 2018Why Go: See a new choreography of this classic tale
+SWAN LAKE by the Greek National OperaWhere: Stavros Niarchos Foundation Cultural Center (SNFCC)When: 22, 24, 26, 27, 29, 31 December 2019Why Go: See a new choreography of this classic tale

-Swan Lake comes to the Stavros Niarchos Hall in Athens with a modern choreography from the Greek National Opera’s (GNO) newly appointed artistic director, Konstantinos Rigos.
-The enchanting story of Prince Siegfried, the Swan Queen Odette, the evil wizard Rothbart and his daughter Odile, comes to life through Rigos’ eyes, as he transfers the action…
+Swan Lake returns to the Stavros Niarchos Hall with a modern choreography from the Greek National Opera’s (GNO) artistic director, Konstantinos Rigos after 10 sold-out performances during its previous season.
+The enchanting story of Prince Siegfried, the Swan Queen Odette, the evil wizard Rothbart and his daughter Odile, comes to life through Rigos’ eyes, as…

-THE NUTCRACKER by the St Petersburg Ballet TheatreWhere: Galatsi Olympic Hall, AthensWhen: 19 – 30 Dec 2018Why Go: A magical ballet for Christmas direct from Russia
+THE NUTCRACKER by the Bolshoi Ballet AcademyWhere: Galatsi Olympic Hall, AthensWhen: 23 - 29 December 2019Why Go: A magical ballet for Christmas direct from Russia

-ATHENS AND EPIDAURUS FESTIVAL 2019Where: Various venues around Athens & EpidaurusWhen: 4th June – 10 August 2019Why Go: For an extensive line up of music, theatre & dance
+ATHENS AND EPIDAURUS FESTIVAL 2020Where: Various venues around Athens & EpidaurusWhen: 4 June to 15 August 2020Why Go: The ultimate line up of music, theatre & dance

 The Athens and Epidaurus Festival is the city’s annual arts festival and a highlight of the Greek summer calendar.
-With a legacy that spans more than sixty years, today it incorporates a full programme of music, theatre, dance and visual arts.
-Performances at the two ancient theatres of the Odeon Herodes Atticus and the ancient theatre of Epidaurus are highlights…
+With a legacy that spans more than sixty years’, today it incorporates a full programme of music, theatre, dance and visual arts.
+Performances at the two ancient theatres of the Odeon Herodes Atticus and the ancient theatre of Epidaurus are…

 With a vibrant cultural scene all year round, Athens events include an impressive mix of both local and international musicians, artists and dance groups.
 The city comes alive in the summer months where cinema screens move outdoors and plateias or neighbourhood squares are buzzing with music and festivities.
 From June-August every year, the Athens & Epidaurus Festival is in full swing with an abundance of events held at various iconic Athenian venues including Odeon of Herodes Atticus theatre, located at the base of the southern slopes of the Acropolis.